Cathay Dragon (Dragonair) Logo

 What is Cathay Dragon (Dragonair)?

 It is a regional airline based in Hong Kong and a subsidiary of Cathay Pacific.
-It operates flights to various Asian destinations, including China, Japan, South Korea, and Southeast Asia.
+It operates flights to various destinations in Asia, including China, Japan, South Korea, and Southeast Asia.
 Known for its high service standards, it is focused on providing comfortable and reliable regional air transportation.
 The airline offered various classes of service, including economy, business class, and sometimes first class.
 It was integrated into Cathay Pacific to streamline operations and unify services under its name.

 1985 – 2016